Our free membership, business.com+, takes the pain out of choosing new business services.

 2. Restaurants must consider tips in their accounting process.

-Of course, in the restaurant industry, you’ll need to factor in tips along with the standard tax considerations for employees.
+In the restaurant industry, you’ll need to factor in tips along with the standard tax considerations for employees.
 Tips (not including automatic gratuities, which work differently) are considered employee income, not restaurant income and are not subject to withholding.

 However, restaurants still must consider tips in their accounting process.
 Restaurant employees must report tips to you and both you and your employees are required to pay taxes on them.
 However, you don’t need to report them as part of your restaurant revenue.